strategineer/personal-website/content/blog/2024-10-23/index.md

 Using good source material as a foundation for my campaign has allowed me to spend all of my creative energy on adapting to what my players do and focus my efforts on expanding on the parts of the setting and story that they're enjoying the most instead of forcing myself to build everything from scratch every week, leaving myself with less time to do the important creative work that my players will appreciate most.

 On a bad week, when I'm low on ideas I can always fallback on just running the module as-is.
-The alternative would be improvising some real hot garbage sessions and nobody at the table will be havin fun when this happens (I can tell you that from experience).
+The alternative would be improvising some real hot garbage sessions and nobody at the table will be having fun when this happens (I can tell you that from experience).

 # Write session summaries (even if you don't plan on sharing them)